 Shrimp and Avocado Salad

 Shrimp avocado salad recipe takes only 15 minutes to make.
-Everything you need on a hot summer night.
+Everything you need on a hot summer night – although shrimp boil might need to be included on that summer must do list, too!
 We ate ours over a course of 2 days, from taking to the beach to putting together a quick lunch.

 - Cooked shrimp

 This shrimp and avocado salad is so versatile.
 Perfect for cleaning out the veggie drawers.
 Use what you have.
 Honestly.

 First thing I want to share, if you care about buying organic vs. conventional produce, avocado is not where you should be spending your money.
 Because of its thick skin and because only 1% of avocados are actually sprayed, you can buy regular avocados and not organic.
 Avocado is #1 on Clean 15 list.

 Choose avocado fruit that is dark green and a bit soft to the touch.
 Soft avocados with brown skin are over ripen.
 Which means they are mushy and have black spots inside.

 You can also remove the brown nub of the stem.
 If it comes off easily and flesh is green underneath, your avocado is ripe.

 Next, learn how to cut an avocado correctly.

 The best feature of this easy salad is that you don’t have to cook anything.
 Not even shrimp.
 But sometimes you have leftovers or not a bag of cooked shrimp, so there are a few options.